-Approved Date Effective Date Description of Change Date Date Description of Change 7/1/18 7/1/18 Increased the annual cap on Historic Preservation Tax Credit awards to \$8 million from FY 19 through FY 24.
+Approved Date Effective Date Description of Change 7/1/18 7/1/18 Increased the annual cap on Historic Preservation Tax Credit awards to \$8 million from FY 19 through FY 24.
 (81 Del.
 Laws c 303; HB 475 Section 51).
-7/23/18 7/23/18 Increased the aggregate amount of Neighborhood Assistance Tax Credits that can be approved in a fiscal year from $500,000$ to 1 million.
+7/23/18 7/23/18 Increased the aggregate amount of Neighborhood Assistance Tax Credits that can be approved in a fiscal year from \$500,000 to \$1 million.
 (81 Del.
 Laws c 351; SB 224 w/ SA 1).
 8/29/18 8/29/18 Increased the maximum Historic Preservation Tax Credit available for owner occupied historic property from \$20,000 to \$30,000.
 (81 Del.
 Laws c 390; SB 212).
 7/1/19 7/1/19 Maintained the annual cap on Historic Preservation Tax Credit awards at \$8 million for FY 20 through FY 25.
 (82 Del.
 Laws c 86; SB 180).
 7/17/19 7/17/19 Modified the New Economy Jobs Tax Credit by allowing a prorated credit for job creation activity in the first certified year, indexing the salary threshold prior to the calendar year to assist with business planning (in line with the indexation of other tax provisions), and establishing an incentive to maintain employment above the credit thresholds.
 (82 Del.
 Laws c 101; SB 74).
 7/30/21 7/30/21 Clarified Net Operating Loss deductions are limited to the amount of deductions claimed on a federal return.
 (83 Del.
 Laws c 107; HB 171).
 6/15/22 6/15/22 Ensures regular updates are made to census tract definitions used as part of the Creation of Employment and Qualified Investment ("Blue Collar Jobs") tax credit; limits eligibility for New Economy retained jobs credits.
 (83 Del.
 Laws c 323; HB 397).
 10/3/22 TBD Provides to employers a refundable tax credit of up to 25% of the gross wages paid to an employee during the time missed from work for organ donation, not including any amount paid as traditional paid time off.
 To be effective tax years beginning on or after the corporate income tax is implemented in IRAS (83 Del.
 Laws c 440; SS 1 for SB 301).
+8/3/23 8/3/23 Expands eligibility for the New Business Facility Tax Credit to the operators of climate- controlled fruit or vegetable growing facilities with at least 400,000 square feet of enclosed space and a qualified investment of at least \$40 million (84 Del.
+Laws c 134; HB 219).

 FILING PROCEDURES: The income year of a corporation is the same as the taxable year for which the corporation reports for federal purposes.
 The final return is due on the date on which the federal return is due (currently on or before the first day of the fourth month following the close of the taxable year for the corporation).
 The Division of Revenue will accept requests for automatic six-month extensions to filing deadlines up to the 16th day beyond the date that the Internal Revenue Service grants for the same return.
-Additional extensions granted by the Internal Revenue Service will be accepted by the Division of Revenue up to the 16th day beyond the date granted by the Internal Revenue Service.
-Copies of all extensions granted by the Internal Revenue Service must be attached to the Delaware final return.
+Additional extensions granted by the Internal Revenue Service.
+Copies of all extensions granted by the Internal Revenue Service.
+Copies of all extensions granted by the Internal Revenue Service for all extensions granted by the Internal Revenue Service.